-During fiscal 2015, the aggregate value of the target total compensation opportunities granted for the year (the sum of annual cash compensation and long-term incentive compensation) that McCormick extended to its team of executive officers was 17.1% below the 50th percentile of total target compensation levels offered to similarly positioned executives at the Market Group companies.
-This positioning as compared to the market median was due in large part to the fact that four of the Company's executive officers were newly promoted or hired into their roles in fiscal 2015.
-The intent is to address this gap in overall positioning within the next several years.
+During fiscal 2016, the aggregate value of the target total compensation opportunities granted for the year (the sum of annual cash compensation and longterm incentive compensation) that McCormick extended to its team of executive officers was 22.7% below the 50th percentile of total target compensation levels offered to similarly positioned executives at the Market Group companies.
+This positioning as compared to the market median was due in large part to the fact that several of the Company's executive officers were newly promoted or hired into their roles in recent years.
+The intent is to continue to address this gap in overall positioning within the next several years.